nadavmoyal/Ex2/README.md

 |`setTag(int t)`|Allows setting the "tag" value for temporal marking an node-common practice for marking by algorithms.|

-## class MyEdge implements EdgeData:
+## Class MyEdge implements EdgeData:
 ##### This class represents the set of operations applicable on a directional edge (src,dest) in a (directional) weighted graph.

 |          Methods                | Details                             |